ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 `cnf` parameter in the AS-to-Client response, the resource server uses the information contained in the `cnf` claim of the access token to determine the actual secret when no explicit `kid` was provided in the `psk_identity` field.

-Instead of providing the keying material, the AS MAY include a key derivation function in the access token as described above.
-If key derivation is used, at least the key derivation algorithm `HKDF SHA-256` as defined in [RFC 8152](https://tools.ietf.org/html/rfc8152) MUST be supported.
+If key derivation is used, the RS uses the `COSE_KDF_Context` information as described above.

 ## Resource Access